oceanobservatories/ooi-data-explorations/python/README.md

 of interest to 99.9% of users.
 The key utility here is users do not have to know the stream name.
 You can still get at the other streams, if needed, but you have to explicitly know what they are and call them as shown in example above.

-The last things to consider are date ranges to bound the request and an aggregation value.
+The last things to consider are the date ranges to bound the request and an aggregation value.
 Date ranges are fairly self-explanatory.
 You need to select a starting and ending date for the data of interest, otherwise you will get all of the data for that instrument.
 That could potentially be a large request, so be careful.
 The dates entered need to be recognizable as such.
 I'm using the [dateutil parser function](https://dateutil.readthedocs.io/en/stable/parser.html) to